Jesse Jackson: 1988 presidential campaign

-By early 1986, speculation began that Jackson would mount a second presidential run in 1988.
+By early 1986, there was speculation that Jackson would run for president again in 1988.
 In March 1987, he formed an exploratory committee, making him the second potential candidate to do so, after Gary Hart.
 By April 1987, after previously having spent "all of half a day" in Iowa, Jackson had spent six days there throughout the year and moved his office to the rural part of the state instead of Des Moines.
 He stressed that farmers and businessmen were akin to unemployed blacks in being negatively affected by the Reagan administration's economic policies.
 In July, Jackson met with former Governor of Alabama George Wallace for half an hour, calling the former segregationist "one of the most forward of any governor across the South in terms of the sharing of appointments with blacks and whites and women, and the tone of the administration had changed".
 The meeting was seen as Jackson testing support for a presidential bid.
 In September, Jackson attended a presidential candidates forum; he embraced the Congressional Black Caucus's positions on education, employment, and defense, and was greeted with chants of "Run Jesse Run" and "Win Jesse Win".